 The two of them laid still for a while, simply enjoying each other's company.
 Daria would occasionally turn her head and enter into a coughing spasm, but otherwise they stayed still and quiet.
 Jane could feel the intense heat radiating off of Daria's body, could feel it in the breath on her back and neck, but she kept the covers on and focused on the comforting softness of the shorter woman's form against her.
 After a time, Daria tightened her embrace for a moment.

 "Love you, too," Jane whispered back, squeezing Daria's hand in her own.
 "And congratulations, those were the magic words.
 You can have your soup now."

-"Hooray," Daria said dreamily as her breathing slowed.
-Within moments, she had obviously drifted off to sleep.
+"Hooraaay," Daria said dreamily as her breathing slowed.
+Within moments, she had drifted off to sleep.

-Jane carefully shifted just enough to remove Daria's glasses and set them on the nightstand.
+Jane carefully shifted around just enough to remove Daria's glasses and set them on the nightstand.
 After turning off the small bedside lamp, she settled back into a more comfortable position and prepared to doze off herself.
-She would almost certainly catch whatever it was Daria had – be it cold, flu, or whatever – but she had been telling the truth before amongst her jokes.
-It would definitely be worth it, and there was nowhere else she'd rather be at that very moment.
+She would almost certainly catch whatever it was Daria had – be it cold, flu, or whatever – but she had been telling the truth before.
+It would definitely be worth it, and there was nowhere else she would rather be at that very moment.